tesselle/khroma/cran-comments.md

 0 errors | 0 warnings | 0 note

+This is a resubmission: invalid URLs were fixed.

 ## Reverse dependencies

 We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.